Sustainable Mobility. Case study: Ecuador

 License

-Copyright (c) 2025 CONECTIVIDAD
+Copyright (c) 2025 Instituto Superior Tecnológico Universitario Rumiñahui

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

-The originals published in this journal's printed and electronic editions are the property of the Instituto Superior Tecnológico Universitario Rumiñahui.
-Therefore, citing the source in any partial or total reproduction is necessary.
+The originals published in the electronic edition under the first publication rights of the journal belong to the Instituto Superior Tecnológico Universitario Rumiñahui; therefore, it is necessary to cite the source in any partial or total reproduction.
 All the contents of the electronic journal are distributed under a Creative Commons Attribution-Noncommercial 4.0 International (CC-BY-NC 4.0) license.